Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.0.1/ReadMe.md

 - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between Show/Hide the additional informations.
-- The Moxxi's Lifesteal can be toggle between the "Classic" instant healing or with Orb Transfusion (similar to the SR ChÃ¨re-Amie)
+- The Moxxi's Lifesteal can be toggle between the "Classic" instant healing or with Orb Transfusion (similar to the SR Chère-Amie)
 - The Discord Solver Moxxi Version can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).

 ... and few fix: